jainashish1691/assignment/README.md

-# assignment

-To write a JUnit test using Mockito for the method removeConditionalFormattingCustom in your TextTransformer.java class, follow the steps below.
+Here’s a JUnit test that uses Mockito to cover all conditions for the setFormula method in your TextTransformer class.

-Here's an example of a test setup:
+The method setFormula involves several conditions:

+1. If cellRef is null or does not have a valid SheetName, the method should return early.

+2. If getSheet returns null, a new sheet should be created.

+3. If getRow returns null, a new row should be created.

+4. If getCell returns null, a new cell should be created.

+5. Finally, the formula should be set on the cell, and an exception should be handled if it occurs.

+Here is the JUnit test using Mockito:

 import static org.mockito.Mockito.*;
 import static org.junit.jupiter.api.Assertions.*;
-import org.apache.poi.ss.usermodel.Sheet;
-import org.apache.poi.ss.usermodel.Workbook;
-import org.apache.poi.ss.usermodel.SheetConditionalFormatting;
-import org.apache.poi.ss.usermodel.ConditionalFormatting;
-import org.apache.poi.ss.util.CellRangeAddress;
+import org.apache.poi.ss.usermodel.*;
 import org.junit.jupiter.api.BeforeEach;
 import org.junit.jupiter.api.Test;
 import org.mockito.InjectMocks;
 import org.mockito.Mock;
 import org.mockito.MockitoAnnotations;
-import java.util.ArrayList;
-import java.util.List;

 public class TextTransformerTest {